 Click the promo video to the left. iOS, Mac and Windows versions can be downloaded below:

-As well as real-time sound visualisation for music and art, this project is also being explored within the context of virtual reality.
-A current research project is exploring how we can interact and collaborate in 3D virtual spaces through the mixed-sense modality of the realisation of our voices through sound, colour and space.
+As well as real-time sound visualisation for music and art, this project is also being explored within the context of virtual reality (see other projects here and here, and download apps here).
 Any visualisation process should be driven by an understanding of how humans perceive sound and light, and so here I combine data on human sensitivities to sound and light frequencies to generate an intuitive and natural synesthesia interaction between the user and herself and other users through technology mediated environments.
-Find out more at http://bensoundcolour.blogspot.jp/

 Rez [level 5] - Adam Freeland - Fear is the mind killer